nukumalik/react-jobposting/README.md

 This is my personal project to pass bootcamp second and third task and this is front end for my github repesitory (restful-jobposting).
 This is open source and feel free to use and bought me.

+## Back End

+For the back end you can clone on this project: https://github.com/nukumalik/jobposting

 ## Screenshots

 Home / Job List